colinbatchelor/gdbank/guidelines.md

 ## The verbal noun
 Annotate as a `NOUN` and an `xcomp` of the `VERB`.

+In inversion structures, the object is `obj` of the verbal noun.

 ### With aspect markers (continuous tenses and depictives)
 _ag_, _air_, _ri_ and so forth preceding it have a `case` relationship as in Irish.
 ### Inversion structures